stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 * With `aria-hidden` attribute, the icon will not be read by the technical assistance.
 Here no `title` attribute on the icon because we already use it on the link.
 * When CSS is disabled the icon is invisible, this information (Cloud and rain) will be added in the `title` attribute of the link.
+* `aria-label` attribute override the content text and the `title` attribute in the assistive technologies.
+This is why it includes all the information of the link.
 * As the link opens in a new window, give us this additional information with the `title` attribute of the link.
 This `title` attribute contains the entire text of the link as well as information about the new window.

 <a href="#" target="_blank" title="Weather Cloud and rain New window" class="new-window-off">